mrallred/Cell-Quantification-Toolkit/README.md

 1. **Create/Open Project** — Select a folder (will create project structure if new)
 2. **Import Images** — Add images to the `Images/` folder
 3. **Define ROIs** — Use the ROI Editor to draw analysis regions
+4. **Select/Create a Workflow** — In the Current Workflow panel, pick an existing workflow or build one (choose classifiers + class map).
+Workflows are global and reusable across projects.
-4. **Run Quantification** — Select images, choose a workflow, and process
+5. **Run Quantification** — Select images and run.
+This does segmentation + classification only and caches the results (no CSV yet).
-5. **View Results** — Each run writes its own folder under `Runs/`, containing the results CSV, cell outlines, and the settings used
+6. **Review & Export** — The Results Viewer opens automatically: adjust post-processing (watershed, min size, etc.) with live preview, then **Export results (all images)** to write the outlines and CSV.
+The same settings apply to every image in the run.

 ## Project Structure